 Rodolfo invited me to go to Etla the next day with his family and the staff at Origen for an outing.
 I had no idea what to expect, but I knew I’d be taken on an adventure that most people would never get to experience.
 And really, aren’t those the best adventures to take?

-So we loaded onto a bus up to Etla, and when we got there, we all piled out and into a small restaurant for breakfast.
+We met in the morning and loaded onto a bus up to Etla.
+When we arrived in the little town, we poured out of the bus and into a small restaurant for breakfast.

 One last stop on our way back to the city and that was for dinner.
 I was surprised when we pulled into the parking lot of a Chinese/Asian restaurant.
 Chinese food in Oaxaca?
 Yup, and it was pretty good!

 On my last day in Oaxaca, the day I always choose for my dinner at Origen, I started wondering again what my meal would be like?
-Winning Top Chef hadn’t seem to change Rodolfo as the kind and generous person he’s always been to me, but had it changed him as a Chef?
+Winning Top Chef hadn’t seemed to change Rodolfo.
+He was the kind and generous person he’s always been to me, but had it changed him as a Chef?
 I was excited to find out.

-But before I would have these questions answered, I had one last other must on my Oaxaca itinerary.
+Before I would have these questions answered, I had one last must on my Oaxaca itinerary.
 A mezcal tasting at Mezcaloteca.

 Mezcaloteca is a seriously informative place to learn about mezcal if you’re an English only speaker like myself.
 Last year, I had a great tasting with Andrea and left with a very special bottle which is now one of the prizes of my collection.
 This year, Omar arranged for a tasting with owner, Sylvia who took our group, who was at various levels in our mezcal education, through a series of different tastings.

-I wanted to spend my last dinner with Omar, and asked him to help arrange the meal.
-We were told we’d be sat downstairs at the Chef’s Table, rather than upstairs in the dining room, but I was happy with that because I prefer sitting downstairs.
+Our meal at Origen was arranged to be at the Chef’s Table downstairs, rather than upstairs in the dining room.
+I was happy with that because I prefer sitting downstairs.
 Call it nostalgia to when I first ate at Origen more than 4 years ago, but it’s also the best place to get a view of the kitchen while seated.

 When we arrived at Origen, we were seated downstairs for a cocktail and were told Chef Rodolfo would be right down.
 It turned out there was a huge party of VIP’s upstairs and when I went up to peek on the action, he looked to seriously be in the weeds.
 Not wanting to interrupt, I snuck back downstairs to begin my Origen experience.

 After he finished upstairs, Chef Rodolfo came down to chat with us while we were enjoying our cocktails.
-I love that the Chef makes time for his guests and appreciate he connects to his guest not only by his talents as a chef in the kitchen but is willing to make time to share his mind as well.
+I love that the Chef makes time for his guests and appreciate that he connects to his guests not only with his talents as a chef in the kitchen but also because he’s willing to make time to share his mind as well.
 It’s probably the main reason why a meal at Origen is always a favourite.

 And with that, Chef jumped into his downstairs kitchen to start our meal.
-I have to say, another reason why I love eating at Origen is that Chef allows me into his kitchen, and while I try to be as unobtrusive as possible, I can’t help but peer closely.
+I’ll admit, another reason why I love eating at Origen is that Chef allows me into his kitchen, and while I try to be as unobtrusive as possible, I can’t help but peer closely.

 “Foie gras torchon at Origen?
 No!
 And something he’s able to source locally?
 A total surprise to me.
 But I’m learning that surprise, or perhaps better described as wonderment is an appropriate feeling for the meal that I was about to be served.

-I know it’s the feeling of being so spoiled in my dinner’s at Origen on my last night in Oaxaca that leaves me with the longing to return even before I’ve boarded the plane to return home.
+I know it’s the feeling of being spoiled in my dinners at Origen on my last night in Oaxaca that leaves me with the longing to return even before I’ve boarded the plane for home.
 Couple that with being so fortunate in spending time with such amazing people, well this year, I can’t wait a whole year to return.